 Warfighters have depended for decades on global positioning satellite (GPS) technology, and have incorporated it into guided munitions and other platforms to meet rigid requirements for guidance and navigation.

-For decades, Global Positioning System (GPS) technology has been incorporated into munitions to meet rigid requirements for guidance and navigation.
-As a result, a substantial number of DoD weapons systems are dependent on GPS data to provide accurate position, direction of motion, and time information while in flight.
-This dependency creates a critical vulnerability for many U.S. munitions systems in engagements where the intended targets are either equipped with high-power jammers or the GPS constellation is compromised.
+For decades, Global Positioning System (GPS) technology has been incorporated into vehicles and munitions to meet rigid requirements for guidance and navigation.
+As a result, a substantial number of DoD systems are dependent on GPS data to provide accurate position, direction of motion, and time information.
+This dependence creates a critical vulnerability for many DoD systems in situations where the intended targets are either equipped with high-power jammers or the GPS signal is compromised.

-The goal of the Micro-Technology for Positioning, Navigation and Timing (Micro-PNT) program is to develop technology for self-contained, chip-scale inertial navigation and precision guidance.
-Size, weight, and power are key concerns in the overall system design of guided munitions.
-Breakthroughs in microfabrication techniques may allow for the development of a single package containing all the necessary devices (clocks, accelerometers, gyroscopes and calibration stages) incorporated into a small (8 mm3) and low-power (1 W) timing and inertial measurement unit.
-On-chip calibration should allow for constant internal error correction to reduce drift and thereby enable more accurate devices.
-Trending away from ultra-low drift sensors to a self-calibration approach will allow revolutionary breakthroughs in technology for positioning, navigation, and timing.
+The goal of the Micro-Technology for Positioning, Navigation and Timing (Micro-PNT) program is to develop technology for self-contained, chip-scale inertial navigation and precision guidance for munitions as well as mounted or dismounted soldiers.
+Size, weight, power, and cost (SWaP+C) are key concerns in the overall system design of compact navigation systems.
+Breakthroughs in microfabrication techniques may allow for the development of a single package containing all of the necessary devices (clocks, accelerometers, and gyroscopes) incorporated into a small (8 mm3) low-power (1 W) timing and inertial measurement unit.
+On-chip calibration should enable periodic internal error correction to reduce drift and thereby enable more accurate devices.
+Trending away from ultra-low drift sensors towards self-calibrating devices will allow revolutionary breakthroughs in PNT technology.

 In January 2010, DARPA launched a coordinated effort focused on the development of microtechnology specifically addressing the challenges associated with miniaturization of high-precision clocks and inertial instruments.
-The program, Micro-PNT is comprised of four thrust areas: Clocks, Inertial Sensors, Microscale Integration, and Test & Evaluation.
-Each of these thrust areas is made up of various efforts exploring new fabrication techniques, deep integration, and on-chip self-calibration, all hand-in-hand with the development of “plug-and-test” architectures.
+The Micro-PNT program is comprised of three thrust areas: Clocks, Inertial Sensors, and Microscale Integration.
+Each area is made up of various efforts exploring new fabrication techniques, deep integration, and on-chip self-calibration, which go hand-in-hand with the development of “plug-and-test” architectures.

-The developments consider a number of operational scenarios, ranging from dismounted-soldier navigation to navigation, guidance, and control (NG&C) of Unmanned Air Vehicles (UAVs), Unmanned Underwater Vehicles (UUVs), and guided missiles.
-The new Micro-PNT initiatives seek to increase the dynamic range of inertial sensors, reduce the long-term drift in clocks and inertial sensors, develop ultra-small chips providing position, orientation, and time information, and provide a universal and flexible platform for the test and evaluation of components developed within the comprehensive Micro-PNT program.
+The developments consider a number of operational scenarios, ranging from dismounted-soldier navigation to navigation, guidance and Control (NG&C) of Unmanned Air Vehicles (UAVs), Unmanned Underwater Vehicles (UUVs), and guided missiles.
+The micro-PNT initiatives seek to increase the dynamic range of inertial sensors, reduce long-term drift in clocks and inertial sensors, and to develop miniature chips providing position, orientation, and time information.